 That’s not to say you should only focus on organic search and optimizing SEO.
 Paid search also has some key advantages.

 Generates instant results

 It takes significant time and effort to optimize your site to show up in organic search results.
-Whereas a PPC campaign means your website can show up almost immediately.
+Whereas PPC strategies enable your website to show up almost immediately.

 Google approves ads in minutes, meaning your products and services will begin to show up to clients straight away while you continue to work on organic optimization.